 2. Utilise Bartercard

-Bartercard members receive an interest-free line of credit which allows them to make purchases immediately upon joining the Bartercard network.
-This interest-free line of credit enables members to continue using the Bartercard network to make purchases even during times when their cash flow has slowed.
+Bartercard members receive an advance on trade dollar sales which allows them to make purchases immediately upon joining the Bartercard network.
+This advance on trade dollar sales enables members to continue using the Bartercard network to make purchases even during times when their cash flow has slowed.
 This way, members can conserve their cash while always having access to the goods and services available through the Bartercard system.

 If you’re looking for more tips on how to deal with change and other business-related matters, why not check out The 7 Habits of Highly Effective Small Business Owners – and work smarter, not harder on your business.